sagemathinc/cowasm/packages/posix-zig/README.md

 # Missing Posix Functions for Node.js -- via a native module written in Zig

-Node.js native module written using Zig that provides access to Posix functions not in node that are needed to fully support WebAssembly modules.
-Includes precompiled binaries for [x86_64/aarch64]-[macos/linux], and falls back to empty functionality on all other platforms.

-We don't support any functionality on Windows, because it is not Posix.
-Everything partially posix for Windows is already in node.js.
-On Windows the import provides an empty collection of functions.
+`posiz-zig` is a Node.js native module written using Zig that provides access to Posix functions not in node that are needed to fully support WebAssembly modules.
+It includes precompiled binaries for `[x86_64/aarch64]-[macos/linux]`, and falls back to empty functionality on all other platforms.
+In particular, this doesn't support any functionality on Windows yet.
+On Windows, the import provides an empty collection of functions.

 Install it:

 ```
 npm install posix-zig
 ```

 Then

 ```js
 >>> require('posix-zig').gethostname()
 'max.local'